roly197/IJFtoOBS/README.md

 # IJF2OBS
 Application API to connect IJF Judo scoreboard UDP stream to OBS server websockets.

+## Release notes
+new in release 1.0.4:
+- Dynamic support for multiple mats 0..9 configured in IJF scoreboard configuration.
+Trailing identifier for the OBS objects has changed from SB_... to SB#.. where # is the configured mat number.
+Now listening to broadcast traffic from all IJF scoreboards.
+- Team score is now supported.
+Team score is passed in the 'GDI+ Text' object: SB#_TeamScoreW and SB#_TeamScoreB
+- Flags directory is now automatically configured to the python execution directory.
+Just unzip the 'flags.zip' to a sub-folder in the install directory.
+- External library 'simpleobsws' is included in the package as 'obsws'.
+No manual pip install is needed anymore.

+## Todo:
+OBS scene template that supports max 10 mats.
+This includes individual scenes with individual objectes SB1_... till SB_... .

 ## Index
 - [IJF2OBS installation](#IJF2OBS-installation)
   * [Python Windows installation](#Python-Windows-installation)